 Say you’re creating a landing page targeted towards working parents because you think they can benefit from your subscription service.
 Put yourself in their shoes and think about how they perceive their own situation.
 Do they feel they don’t have enough time to go to the grocery store?
 Do they feel that they’re dropping the ball on family dinners because they work too much?
-Understanding how your audience views their problems leads you to the next stage: writing copy that resonates with them and clearly solves those problems.
+Understanding how your audience views their problems allows you to write copy that resonates with them and shows them how your product solves those problems.

 Writing a draft as if you’re speaking directly to your audience and explaining how your product is a solution to their problems will help you get in the right mindset to create your most compelling landing page copy.
 You can ask yourself questions to get into the mind of your customer:

-- Why does my customer feel they have this problem?
+- Why do my customers feel they have this problem?

 - What options, besides my product, would also solve this problem?